 You know Christina as the Lady of Lyme.
-She writes a well-known blog in the Lyme community and is a tireless advocate for Lyme patients.
+She writes a well-known blog in the Lyme community and is a tireless advocate for Lyme patients everywhere.
 That's why I asked Christina to participate in The Lyme Interview during Lyme Disease Awareness Month.
 Her story is similar to many of ours in that she was misdiagnosed for many years before an eventual Lyme diagnosis In spite of everything she has gone through on her Lyme journey, her positive voice shines through on her blog and in this interview.
-Make sure you visit Lady of Lyme and follow Christina on Twitter.
+Make sure you visit Lady of Lyme and follow Christina on Twitter where she likes to hang out and interact with other people with Lyme.

 Tell us a little about your blog and who you are: